Overview and Roadmap of Team Automata: Conclusion

 \section{Conclusion}

-We provided an overview of team automata, a model for capturing a variety of notions related to coordination in distributed systems with decades of history (cf.\ \cref{app:pub}) as witnessed by 25{\tt +} publications by 25{\tt +} researchers,\footnote{\url{http://fmt.isti.cnr.it/~mtbeek/TA.html}} and discussed a number of aspects: communication properties, realisation, verification, composition of systems, variability, and tool support. \cref{tab:formalism-overview} shows the relations between the main formalisms discussed in Section~\ref{sec:formalisms} (and included in the more detailed comparison in~\cite{BHP24}) and the team automata aspects discussed in Sections~\ref{sec:comm}--\ref{sec:var}.
+We provided an overview of team automata, a model for capturing a variety of notions related to coordination in distributed systems with decades of history (cf.\ \cref{app:pub}) as witnessed by 25{\tt +} publications by 25{\tt +} researchers,\footnote{\url{http://fmt.isti.cnr.it/~mtbeek/TA.html}} and discussed a number of aspects: communication properties, realisation, verification, composition of systems, variability, and tool support. \cref{tab:formalism-overview} shows the relations between the main formalisms discussed in Section~\ref{sec:formalisms} (and included in the more detailed comparison in~\cite{BHP24}) and the team automata aspects discussed in Sections~\ref{sec:comm}--\ref{sec:var}, i.e., \emph{verification} of compliance of \emph{communication properties} in terms of receptiveness and responsiveness, \emph{verification} of the possible decomposition (\emph{realisation}) of global models in terms of component models, \emph{composition of systems} of component models, \emph{variability} in the development and analysis of families of component models, and \emph{tool support} for all these aspects).
 We did not discuss aspects like \emph{data}, for which Reo and BIP provide native support, since team automata cannot currently deal with data.

 In the past, we also studied in detail the computations and behaviour of team automata in relation to that of their constituting component automata~\cite{BK03,BK09}, identifying several types of team automata that satisfy \emph{compositionality} in terms of (synchronised) shuffles of their computations (i.e., formal languages).
 Moreover, a process calculus for modelling team automata was proposed~\cite{BGJ06,BGJ08}, extending some classical results on I/O automata as well as enlarging the family of team automata that guarantee a degree of compositionality.
 Team automata have also been used for the analysis of \emph{security} aspects in communication protocols~\cite{BLP03,BLP05,BLP06,EP06}, in particular for spatial and spatio-temporal access control~\cite{BEKR01b,JVK10}.